 Since Cy43r3 five types of tropospheric aerosols divided into 10 species are considered in the model.
-The main types are sea-salt, mineral dust, organic carbon, black carbon and sulfates and the seasonal AOD geographical distribution is shown in Fig. 11.23.
+The main types are sea-salt, mineral dust, organic carbon, black carbon and sulfates and the seasonal AOD geographical distribution is shown in Fig. 11.29.
 Sea salt and mineral dust are further divided each into 3 size bins while the organic carbon has an hydrophilic and an hydrophobic component.
 The aerosol climatology is derived from the aerosol model developed by the Copernicus Atmospheric Monitoring Service and coupled to the IFS, and the implementation in the IFS is described in Bozzo et al. (2017).
-Well-mixed (vertically and horizontally) tropospheric background aerosols with an optical thickness of 0.0045 are added to the climatological amounts with a rate of change of optical thickness with pressure of 0.037 and 0.233 /atm respectively.
+Well-mixed (vertically and horizontally) tropospheric background aerosols with an optical thickness of 0.05 and stratospheric background aerosols with an optical thickness of 0.045 are added to the climatological amounts with a rate of change of optical thickness with pressure of 0.037 and 0.233 /atm respectively.
 A smooth transition from troposphere to stratosphere is obtained by weighting the concentrations with a function which uses the temperature profile to compute the thickness of the stratosphere.